Joovvhan/decode-ss-exp/README.md

 - [x] Check sound event does not cause any decoding errors.

 - [x] Add line breaking when a button event occurs.

+### Discussion

+- [ ] Git push current code into the Gitlab server.

+- [ ] Check decision sampling rate (10Hz?).

+- [ ] Check whether the coordinate is left handed frame or right handed.

+- [ ] Check how Labview messages are written.

+- [ ] Add another time stamp based on Labview local time.